football player Thiago alcantara snapshot_rating

 Athlemetrics Predictor: Rating Is More Than a Number

 Athlemetrics Predictor is a rating and role-profiling engine for real players and custom inputs (custom payloads).
-Use it to screen quickly, break down ability structure, and use Role Clusters for style positioning and visual interpretation.
+Built by Athlemetrics, it helps you screen quickly, break down ability structure, and use Role Clusters for style positioning and visual interpretation.

-Two misconceptions are common when you see a player rating:
+Two misconceptions often appear when people read a player rating:

-2. “Can the same score be compared across positions?”
+2. “Can one score be compared across different positions?”

-Athlemetrics Predictor is designed to avoid these two misreadings.
-We focus on delivering an explainable, comparable, reusable season-performance profile under limited data and inconsistent definitions, and it applies reliably to real players and custom samples.
+Athlemetrics Predictor is built to prevent these two misreadings.
+The aim is an explainable, comparable, reusable season-performance profile built from limited data and inconsistent definitions, and the Athlemetrics Predictor framework applies reliably to both real players and custom samples.

-01 What can this model do for you?
+01 What can Athlemetrics Predictor do for you?

 Athlemetrics Predictor is not built to output a single score for an “absolute ranking.”
-Its goal is to deliver actionable decision information: quickly judge performance level, break down ability structure, identify role style, and use the results for reports, comparisons, and downstream modeling.
+The Athlemetrics Predictor goal is actionable decision information: fast performance screening, clearer ability breakdowns, role-style identification, and outputs you can plug into reports, comparisons, and downstream modeling.

 Fast screening

-Use the Overall Rating to quickly gauge a player’s season performance and compare within the same role group.
+Use the Overall Rating to quickly gauge season performance and compare within the same role group in the Athlemetrics Predictor output.

 • Output: Overall Rating plus role group and basic context (season, league, team, minutes).

-• Use cases: player pool filtering, recruitment target ranking, fast benchmarking within the same league and role.
+• Use cases: pool filtering, recruitment shortlists, and quick benchmarking within the same league and role.

-• Interpretation: the score reflects season performance strength and is not a direct proxy for talent or ceiling.
+• Interpretation: the score reflects season performance strength, not a direct proxy for talent or ceiling.

 Profile breakdown

-Go beyond the total score and look at sub-dimension ratings to distinguish output-led, creative, or defensive strengths.
+Go beyond the total score and use sub-dimension ratings to separate output-led, creative, and defensive strengths.

 • Output: Attack / Creation / Defense / Universal (GK includes GK Save).

-• Use cases: explain why scores are high/low, locate functional roles and weaknesses in a system.
+• Use cases: explain why scores are high/low and locate functional roles or gaps in a system.

 • Advantage: players with the same overall can show clear style differences via sub-dimensions.